Cherreads

-Didier and Philippe stood frozen, struggling to understand what they had just seen.
-The phantom before them had calmly reattached his arm as if nothing had happened.
+Didier and Philippe stood frozen, struggling to understand what they had just witnessed.
+The phantom before them had calmly reattached his arm as if nothing had happened at all.
 Fighting was no longer an option as their enemy could simply reattach himself again and again.
 The only choice left was to run, nothing more, nothing less.

-Driven by fear, Philippe glanced over his shoulder to see whether Gabriel had finally made it up the embankment.
-In that brief instant, he caught sight of him reaching the top.
+But by now, Gabriel must have already finished with the climb.
+Philippe glanced over his shoulder to see whether Gabriel had finally made it up the embankment and in that brief instant, he saw him reaching the top.

-Yet, even with Gabriel safely above, escape remained uncertain.
-The phantom would overtake them long before they could attempt the climb.
+Yet, even with Gabriel safely above, escaping remained completely uncertain.
+The phantom would overtake them long before they could even reach the embankment.
+Even turning their back to try and run was risky.

-As his mouth continued to split open, his once blank and lifeless eyes began to change.
-They slowly turned red, a deep, unnatural red, like fresh blood.
-During all of this, the phantom's nails started to slowly grow.
+His once blank eyes slowly began to change as they turned into a deep red, almost like blood.
+During all of this, the phantom's nails started to slowly grow into a 15 centimetres killing machine.
 For the phantom, the hunt had finally begun as he slowly transformed his body in preparation for the feast.
-For the hunt within shadows, within his home.

-Of course, that only meant the creature was confident it could easily catch up, which was not a good sign for the group.
-It was clear that slowing down was not an option, since if they did not run, the phantom would likely lose patience quickly.
+Of course, that only meant the creature was confident enough it could easily catch up with them.
+This was indeed not a good sign for the group.
+It was clear that slowing down was not an option either since if they did not run, the phantom would likely lose patience.

-As the pair neared the top, Jacob and Mathieu reached out to help, pulling them forward to speed their progress.
+As the pair neared the top, Jacob and Mathieu reached out to help.
 From what they could tell, the phantom would wait until they were out of sight before coming after them.

-As they finally reached the top, they did not stop to see what would happen and kept running deeper into the forest.
+As they finally reached the top, they didn't stop to see what would happen.
+Running deeper into the forest was the only option they had left.
 After a few more seconds of silence, Didier glanced back again, and to his surprise, the phantom had already climbed the embankment.
-It stood motionless near the edge, watching them with his gruesome smile.
+The beast stood completely motionless near the edge of the embankment, watching them with its gruesome smile.

 "SHIT, GUYS, HE'S ALREADY BACK."

 Gabriel quickly glanced back in disbelief.
-Even if phantoms possessed far greater strength and mobility than humans, it had scaled the embankment in an instant which personally took him 3 minutes.
-The sight drove the group to run even faster than before, adrenaline surging at full force to keep them alive and kicking.
+Even if phantoms possessed far greater strength and mobility than humans, it had scaled the embankment in an instant.
+Even thought he was shot, that climb personally took him 1 minute and a half.
+The sight of the phantom's abilities drove the group to run even faster than before.
+Extreme adrenaline was now surging within their bodies at full force to keep them alive and kicking.

-Yet again, the phantom was motionless, waiting for them to advance, waiting for them to run.
+Yet again, the phantom was motionless.
+It was clearly waiting for them to advance, waiting for them to run.

-The group sprinted through the dark, eerie forest, their breath ragged and uneven.
-Behind them, the phantom did not give chase.
-It simply lingered, watching, as if allowing them a fleeting head start before the hunt began.
+The group sprinted through the dark forest, their breath was uneven and uncontrolled, showing that each and every single one of them knew the danger behind them.
+Behind them in fact, the phantom did not give chase, it simply waited.
+Watching the group as if allowing them a head start before it's hunt began.

-After what felt like hours, a piercing screech split the silence.
-The group turned to see in the distance that the phantom started to move towards them at a slow, deliberate pace.
-For a moment, it advanced with unsettling calm, then without warning it surged forward, breaking into a run with that horrifying smile stretching wider as it closed the distance.
+After what felt like entire minutes, a horrid screech emerged from behind the group.
+When they turned around to see in the distance, they could see that the phantom had started to move towards them at a slow pace.
+For a moment, it advanced with calm and then, it surged forward.

-Arnaud broke away from the group, hoping to find another chance to slow the phantom.
-He slipped behind a tree, drew an arrow from the quiver at his side, set it into his compound crossbow, and steadied himself as he waited for the perfect moment to strike.
+Arnaud then decided to break away from the group, hoping to find another chance to attack the phantom.
+He quickly hid behind a tree, drew an arrow from the quiver at his right side, set it into his compound crossbow the best he could, and steadied himself as he waited for the perfect moment to shoot.

-Philippe hated the idea, but now was not the time to dwell on the horrors of recent events.
-His focus had to be on countering the phantom, on finding a way to adapt to its attacks.
+Philippe hated the idea of fighting the beast again, but now was not the time to dwell on the horrors of the recent events.
+His focus had to be on countering the phantom or to find a way to maybe even scratch it at the least.

-Since the phantom's nails were far longer than before, the creature could likely use them like spears, striking multiple people at once.
-Philippe knew he had to warn the others, or the consequences could be disastrous.
+Since the phantom's nails were far longer than before, the creature would most likely continue to use them like spears.
+If the beast did that, it could potentially strike multiple opponents at once and in their case, that wasn't looking good.
+Philippe knew he had to warn the others or the consequences would be catastrophic.

-"Watch out for his nails when he attacks," he said.
-"From what I've seen, he uses them like a spear for a single clean strike, one shot, one kill."
+"Watch out for his nails when he attacks, from what I've seen, he uses them like a spear for a single strike."

-This time, the group did not need to wait for the phantom to appear.
-Its speed was beyond comprehension, reaching Philippe's face in an instant as if time itself posed no obstacle.
+This time, the group didn't need to wait for the phantom to appear.
+Its speed was beyond comprehension unlike earlier.
+The nail of the phantom reached Philippe's face in an instant as if time itself posed no obstacle.

 Philippe barely managed to react, swinging his sword in a desperate block.
 The force of the phantom's strike sent the blade spinning through the air, embedding itself deep in a tree.